Code-Institute-Submissions/farescalculator/README.md

 - This site was tested by me to ensure that all of the pages on this site work in different browsers: Edge, Chrome, Safari and Firefox.
 - I checked that the site works in responsive mode on all of these browsers.
 - These tests were carried out on all pages of the site.
-- The navigation works well on all browsers and the responsive hamburger works well on all browsers.
+- The navigation works well on all browsers.
-- The subscribe form works well and form validation works where required fields will not allow a bypass without valid entries.
-The email field will only accept a valid email structure and the submit button works as expected.
+- The download PDf link works as expected.

+Javascript Functionality

+- All select elements are populating correctly.
+- Calculated fares are correct.
+- The timetable change direction is working correctly.

 Validator Testing

 - HTML:             All pages were passed through the official https://validator.w3.org/ and no errors were found.
 - CSS:              All pages were passed through the official https://jigsaw.w3.org/css-validator/ and no errors were found.
+- Javscript:        All javscript was passed through the official https://jshint.com/ and no errors were found.
 - Accessibility:    By running the site pages through Lighthouse in Inspect on Chrome I got the following results:

 index desktop                |  index mobile